junobuild/docs/docs/guides/vue.md

 ## Quickstart

-This guide provides quickstart instructions for integrating Juno in two scenarios: starting a new project and adding Juno to an existing React app.
+This guide provides quickstart instructions for integrating Juno in two scenarios: starting a new project and adding Juno to an existing Vue app.

 Additionally, it covers how to develop against a production environment or locally.